 In-Vitro Fertilization (IVF) - Risks and Limitations

-In Vitro Fertilization (IVF) patients are informed of the following procedures, risks and limitations and will have the opportunity to discuss them with Dr. Jay Nemiro.
+In Vitro Fertilization (IVF), patients are informed of the following procedures, risks, and limitations, and will have the opportunity to discuss them with their physician:

-- Fertility medications and ovulation inducing drugs may result in over stimulation of the ovary(s), which may cause pain, abdominal swelling, or other discomfort.
+Fertility medications and ovulation-inducing drugs may result in overstimulation of the ovary(s), which may cause pain, abdominal swelling, or other discomforts.

-- Follicle development will be monitored by vaginal ultrasound.
+- A vaginal ultrasound will monitor follicle development.
 This is considered non-invasive and not associated with any known risk.

-- Transvaginal egg retrieval is an out patient procedure using MD anesthesia or RN-IV sedation.
+- Transvaginal egg retrieval is an outpatient procedure using IV anesthesia.
 There is a very small risk of injury to surrounding organs or tissues.
-If this should occur, repair will be made at the time of injury, and is usually a small bleeder in the vaginal wall from the aspirating needle.
+If this occurs, the repair will be made at the time of injury and is usually a small bleeder in the vaginal wall from the aspirating needle.

-- Transferring the embryos into the uterus may cause slight discomfort, cramping, spotting, or infection.
+Transferring the embryos into the uterus may cause slight discomfort, cramping, spotting, or infection.
 There is a slight possibility of ectopic pregnancy (less than 5%) with any attempt at pregnancy.
-This would require treatment by MTX (methotrexate) or surgery to remove the ectopic pregnancy.
+This would require treatment by MTX (methotrexate) or surgery to remove the

-- Medical emergencies may make an operating room and/or anesthesia unavailable (would have to be a natural disaster but Arizona Center for Fertility Studies has back-up power supply to adequately run the entire Assisted Reproductive Technology (ART) and cryo labs).
+- Medical emergencies may make an operating room and/or anesthesia unavailable (would have to be a natural disaster, but Arizona Center for Fertility Studies has a backup power supply to adequately run the entire Assisted Reproductive Technology (ART) and cryo labs).

 - Withdrawing an egg may be unsuccessful (generally because there was no egg in the follicle).